Faculty

 - Gain insight into the impact venture capital makes on the economy and society as well as discuss ways that venture capital could improve in these areas

-- Practice the evaluation of potential investment opportunities and how to select attractive investments
+- Practice the evaluation of investment opportunities and selection of attractive investments

 - Understand the similarities and differences between venture capital and corporate venture capital